Amanda Rollins: Character within SVU

-In "Eternal Relief from Pain", Rollins is granted temporary custody of Kim's son and allows both of them to stay at her apartment.
+In "Eternal Relief from Pain", Rollins is granted temporary custody of her nephew, Kim's son, and allows both of them to stay at her apartment.
 She reluctantly extends the invitation to her father Jim so that he can visit his grandchildren, even though he is a drug addict and the terms of Kim's parole bar her from associating with known addicts.
 Jim overdoses on heroin and is rushed to a hospital, but leaves shortly after recovering.
 The experience unnerves Kim so badly that she voluntarily returns to prison in order to undergo drug treatment, leaving her son in her mother's custody.

 In "Solving for the Unknowns", Rollins is promoted to Detective 2nd Grade.

 In the season 23 premiere, “And the Empire Strikes Back”, Rollins and Carisi become a couple.
+She discloses this to Benson during the episode "If I Knew Then What I Know Now".

-In the Season 24 episode "And a Trauma in a Pear Tree," Rollins marries Carisi and retires from the NYPD in order to accept a teaching position at Fordham University.
+In the Season 24 episode "And a Trauma in a Pear Tree," Rollins marries Carisi and retires from the NYPD in order to accept an adjunct professorship in criminal behavior at Fordham University.

+Between the season 24 finale and the season 25 premiere, Rollins gives birth to her third child, and first with Carisi, a boy named Dominick Carisi III.

 Gambling storyline

 The season 13 episode "Home Invasions" reveals not only that Rollins struggles with a gambling addiction, but that she owes money to a suspect in one of SVU’s murder investigations.
-When her gambling interferes with her job, Cragen offers to get her in a rehabilitation program.
+When her gambling interferes with her job, Cragen, a recovering alcoholic, offers to get her in a rehabilitation program.
 During a meeting, she reveals that her father also had a gambling problem.

 In the season 15 episode "Rapist Anonymous", Rollins is caught in the middle of a case when a woman from her program claims to have been raped by her sponsor.
 When the alleged rapist is killed, the woman is put on trial and Rollins testifies on her behalf, alienating her colleagues at SVU.
 When ADA Rafael Barba (Raúl Esparza) cross-examines her, he forces her to admit that she has been sleeping with her sponsor, Nate Davis (Thomas Sadoski), and reveals that Davis has had sexual relationships with several of his sponsees.
 This proves too much for her to handle and her gambling addiction relapses.

 In the episode "Gambler's Fallacy", she is caught gambling in an illegal club and forced to work on the wrong side of the law by the criminals who run the club.
 One of the criminals is in fact an undercover police officer, Lt.
 Declan Murphy, who enlists Rollins to help him with a sting operation to arrest the club's owners.
 The sting is successful, and Murphy makes sure that Rollins keeps her detective's shield.
-Benson, however, says that she no longer trusts Rollins, and would transfer her if the precinct were not so short-staffed while Tutuola and Amaro were also upset at her for not telling them.
-Fortunately, Rollins managed to gain back their trust once the truth about her rape comes out.
+Benson, however, says that she no longer trusts Rollins, and would transfer her if the precinct were not so short-staffed.
+Fortunately, Rollins manages to gain back Benson's trust once the truth about her rape comes out.